acoshirabbit/acoshirabbit.github.io/README.md

 ###### ⚠️custom domain coming soon
 ## Hop On The Revolutionary Memecoin!
 #### Fair launching on 15-03-2023 by 13:00 UTC, liquidity will be added and trading will commence immediately on all StellarDEXs.
-### Discover $ARBT On Stellar Network
+### Discover Acoshi Rabbit & Stellar Network
-Stellar is a blockchain network that enables fast and secure transactions, and is the blockchain network on which the $ARBT token is deployed. $ARBT token is a meme-inspired cryptocurrency that uses the Stellar network to facilitate peer-to-peer transactions with low fees and on high speed.
-With Stellar's reliable and efficient infrastructure, $ARBT token aims to enrich poor people and small players in the cryptoverse.
+Stellar is a blockchain network that enables fast and secure transactions, and is the blockchain network on which the $ARBT token is deployed. $ARBT token is a meme-inspired cryptocurrency that uses the Stellar network to facilitate peer-to-peer transactions with low fees and high speed.
+With Stellar's reliable and efficient infrastructure, $ARBT token aims to provide opportunities for wealth creation to poor people and small players in the cryptoverse.
 ### About Acoshi Rabbit
-Acoshi Rabbit (ARBT) is a revolutionary memecoin hyper-focused on enriching poor people and small players in the cryptoverse through Stellar; the most affordable, fast and secure blockchain network.

-$ARBT is a cryptocurrency that is inspired by Shiba Inu, also has learnt a few tricks from the meme father Dogecoin, and aims to bring wealth and humor to poor people and small players in the cryptoverse.
+Acoshi Rabbit (ARBT) is a meme-inspired cryptocurrency that has learnt a few tricks from the memes Father Dogecoin. $ARBT aims to bring wealth creation opportunities and humor to poor people and small players in the cryptoverse.
 Deployed on the Stellar network; ARBT token allows for fast, low-cost and secure peer-to-peer transactions.
-With focus on wealth creation for its community, $ARBT token appeal to both crypto casuals and enthusiasts alike, and aims to promotes a more profitable environment for approach to cryptocurrency.
+With focus on providing opportunities for wealth creation to its community, $ARBT token appeal to both crypto casuals and enthusiasts alike, while promoting a more profitable environment for approach to cryptocurrency.
 ### Trade And Store $ARBT On
 #### StellarTerm
 StellarTerm is a user-friendly decentralized exchange that allows individuals to trade digital assets on the Stellar network.